amqp-node/amqplib/.github/ISSUE_TEMPLATE/bug_report.md

   - RabbitMQ version
   - amqplib version

-If you include code snippets, please take the time to format them for they are easier to read
+If you include code snippets, please format them so they are easier to read

 - https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks